MCresearch/Candela/README.md

 - **dist2**<a id=dist2></a>
 The analysis calculates the 3D spatial distribution of first-shell (`func=2`) and second-shell (`func=3`) water molecules or the spatial distribution of Wannier function centers (`func=1`).
-The Wannier function centers distribution only support `qe` format (cp.x) for now.
+The Wannier function center distribution only support `qe` format (cp.x) for now.
 The `wannier_file` and `nbands` (number of Wannier centers) have to be specified when involving calculation of Wannier centers.
 The output file could be put into Vesta to generate the 3D distribution plot as well.
 The radial cutoff and number of grids on 3 dimensions are all specified with `rcut` and `u1`.

 - **hb_stat**<a id=hb_stat></a>
 The analysis calculates distribution of HB number, length and lifetime etc.